pawarbi/blog/_pages/about.md

 <img src="https://raw.githubusercontent.com/pawarbi/blog/master/images/IMG_20200416_161323.jpg" alt="My Latte Art" width="400"/>

+ **Volunteering:**
+ I volunteer at [Elmhurst Art Museum](https://www.elmhurstartmuseum.org/), a local non-profit that showcases artwork of local and international artists and helps educate local community about art.
+I help them with their data analytics needs to improve community outreach and marketing.
+I am always looking for volunteering opportunities so feel free to get in touch with me if I can be of any help.

 **Education**:
  - **B.E, Mechanical Engineering**, *Pune, India*
  - **M.S, Mechanical Engineering**, *Illinois Institute of Technology, Chicago IL*